 JD Price Forecast Based on DCF Valuation

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for JDcom Inc with a discounted cash flow forecast using a variety of scenarios for JDcom Inc. To summarize, we found that JDcom Inc ranked in the 85th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 980.5%.
+We started the process of determining a valid price forecast for JDcom Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that JDcom Inc ranked in the 85th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 1015.5% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for JDcom Inc ended up being:

 JD's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 3%; for context, that number is higher than 50.3% of tickers in our DCF set.

 Return Relative to Current Share Price